igrishaev/dynamodb/README.md

 ### Scan

 The Scan API goes through the whole table collecting the items that match an expression.
-This is unoptimal yet required sometimes.
+This is not optimal yet required sometimes.

 ```clojure
 (api/scan CLIENT